Pintupi Nine: History

 The group roamed between waterholes near Lake Mackay, near the Western Australia-Northern Territory border, wearing hairstring belts and armed with 2 m wooden spears and spear throwers, and intricately carved boomerangs.
 Their diet was dominated by goanna and rabbit as well as bush food native plants.
 The group was a family, consisting of two co-wives (Nanyanu and Papalanyanu) and seven children.
-There were four brothers (Warlimpirrnga, Walala, Tamlik, and Piyiti) and three sisters (Yalti, Yikultji and Takariya).
+There were four boys (Warlimpirrnga, Walala, Tamlik, and Piyiti) and three girls (Yalti, Yikultji and Takariya).
 The children were all in their teens, although their exact ages were not known; the mothers were in their late 30s.

-On the death of the father– husband of the two wives – the group travelled south to where they thought their relatives might be, as they had seen 'smokes' in that direction.
+On the death of the father – husband of the two wives – the group travelled south to where they thought their relatives might be, as they had seen "smokes" in that direction.
 They encountered two campers from Kiwirrkura but due to a misunderstanding involving a shotgun they fled back north while the campers returned to the community and alerted others who then travelled back with them to find the group.
 The community members quickly realised that the group were relatives who had been left behind in the desert twenty years earlier, when many had travelled into the missions nearer Alice Springs.
 The community members travelled by vehicle to where the group were last seen and then tracked them for some time before finding them.
 After making contact and establishing their relationships, the Pintupi nine were invited to come and live at Kiwirrkura, where most of them still reside.

 The Pintupi-speaking trackers told them there was plenty of food, and water that came out of pipes; Yalti has said that this concept astounded them.
 Medical examination revealed that the Tjapaltjarri clan (as they are also known) were "in beautiful condition.
 Not an ounce of fat, well proportioned, strong, fit, healthy".
 At Kiwirrkura, near Kintore, they met with other members of their extended family.

 In 1986, Piyiti returned to the desert.
 Warlimpirrnga, Walala and Tamlik (now known as "Thomas") have gained international recognition in the art world as the Tjapaltjarri Brothers.
 The three sisters, Yalti, Yikultji and Takariya, are also well-known Aboriginal artists whose works can be seen on exhibition and purchased from a number of art dealers.
 One of the mothers has died; the other has settled with the three sisters in Kiwirrkurra.

+Although at the time of their discovery the group was hailed as "the last nomads", two years later in 1986, another group of previously uncontacted aboriginal tribesmen still living a hunter-gatherer existence, the 7-person Richter family, were located in the Great Victoria Desert in south-western Australia.